 A good background in basic microeconomics is useful; a good background in macroeconomics is less important.
 Concepts from basic microeconomics (price and income elasticities, producer and consumer surplus, imperfect competition, economies of scale, etc.) are reviewed quickly in the lectures and their relevance to international economics is the focus of the lectures and reading material.
 Basic microeconomic concepts are discussed in a more than one country context.
 The course has relevance for international business and the specializations under the economics programs.

-Required activities: 4 problem sets and 1 written case study
+Required activities: 4 problem sets

 There are 4 exercises (problems sets with simple numerical calculations that relate to trade or trade policy analysis).
 Groups will be assigned to work on the problem sets (and the related questions).
 Exercise sessions are scheduled in the semester plan during which the course responsible and teaching assistant will be present.
 Students can choose to work in groups or alone, but the assignment must be submitted (as a group or individually) and approved.
 Detailed feedback will be given on the submitted work.